 Relinquishing Possession of a Vehicle to a Minor: Legal Defenses

 A PC 193.8(a) accusation may not automatically lead to a conviction.
-A Los Angeles criminal defense lawyer may be able to build a strong defense for you if you are charged with relinquishing possession of vehicle to a minor.
+A Los Angeles criminal defense lawyer may be able to build a strong defense for you if you are charged with relinquishing possession of a vehicle to a minor.
 Depending on your situation, your lawyer could work to show:

 You Didn’t Know the Minor Was Intoxicated

 Adults are not legally allowed to give a minor control of the vehicle if they know – or should know – that the minor is under the influence of drugs or alcohol.
-However, it can be very difficult to tell when someone has been drinking, especially because most adults don’t have a means to measure blood alcohol content (BAC).
+However, it can be very difficult to tell when someone has been drinking, especially because most adults don’t have the means to measure blood alcohol content (BAC).
 If you were unaware that the minor was intoxicated, you may be able to avoid a conviction.

 You Had to Relinquish Possession to the Minor